 Refugee owned business supported by community

-Donut City is a refugee owned business that has become a staple in its community.
-When one of the owners experienced health problems, their customers decided to support them.
+Donut City in Seal Beach has become a staple in its community.
+When one of the owners experienced health problems, their customers decided to support the refugee owned business.

 Donut City, owned by husband and wife John and Stella Chhan is not your typical donut shop.
 The couple has run the shop for almost 30 years.
 It’s become a staple in their Seal Beach, California, neighborhood.
 Notably, Donut City is also a refugee owned business.

 John and Stella Chhan came to Orange County, California in 1979.
 They arrived as refugees from Cambodia.
 From 1975 to 1979, Cambodia was under the rule of Khmer Rouge.
 During this time at least 1.5 million Cambodians were killed or died.
 Khmer Rouge was the political party led by Marxist leader Pol Pot.
 In an effort to bring Cambodia back to the Middle Ages, Pot forced city-dwelling Cambodians to the countryside.
 As a result, many Cambodians died from starvation, illness and overwork.
 Others were executed.

 Fortunately, the Chhan’s were able to flee Cambodia.
 A decade later, in 1990 they opened the donut shop.
 The Chhans and their baker are at the shop by 2 a.m every day.

 They open at 4:30 a.m, never taking a day off.
 Donut City is well-known due to its convenient hours, friendly owners, and delicious donuts.